JoaoDeppermann/Java-Project/README.md

 ## General objective

-The objective is to develop a tool in Java that is able to estimate, based on the "Office.csv" file, the occupancy of the following office:
+The objective is to develop a tool in Java that is able to estimate, based on the "office.csv" file, the occupancy of the following office:

 ![image](https://user-images.githubusercontent.com/49452402/139596994-101fa9d1-5486-4ad3-b401-18aae12d03d6.png)